pauliceia/vgiws/doc/api/feature/dynamic_attribute.md

 ### Attribute Translation

 The attributes can be described in different languages.
 To do it, it is recommended to follow the [OSM rules](http://wiki.openstreetmap.org/wiki/Wiki_Translation).

-Examples:
+Basically is the rule: \<attribute>:\<language>.

 | Key                            | Value                                                        | Element                   | Comment                                       |
 | ------------------------------ | ------------------------------------------------------------ | ------------------------- | --------------------------------------------- |